 - Click here for the escape room challenge for consumer behavior.

 - Click here for the Marketing Plan Escape Room

 Why Your Students Should Play Digital Escape Rooms

 As you probably know, escape rooms are becoming a popular teaching technique for the classroom, with many students getting highly involved and motivated and having lots of fun learning and reinforcing concepts.

-The escape room consists of 12 different challenges and is built around the theme of a job interview or being a marketing expert.
+These escape rooms consists of 10 different challenges, built around a theme of a job interview or being a marketing expert.
 Each challenge is in sequence and needs to be solved first before the next challenge is released – students cannot skip ahead until they solve the puzzle first.

-Ideally, this CB escape room should be played in small teams, all working off a central computer and with access to a marketing textbook.
-I have based the challenges around the standard Kotler Principles of Marketing textbook (of which there are many variants).
+Ideally, these escape rooms should be played in small teams, all working off a central computer and with access to a marketing textbook.
+I have based these challenges around the standard Kotler Principles of Marketing textbook (of which there are many variants).
 Alternatively, helpful information is typically available online anyway.

-Depending on the skills and experience of your cohort, this challenge will run 1 to 2 hours.
-Ideally it is for university-level marketing students – but check it out yourself to see if it is suitable for your classes.
+Depending on the skills and experience of your cohort, this challenge will run around 1 hour.
+Ideally it is for senior high school or university-level marketing students – but check it out yourself to see if it is suitable for your classes.

 - The buyer decision process